First-Year Student Orientation

 The First Year Student e-Mentoring Program eases the transition of new students to college and provides a supportive environment for academic success and personal growth.
 The program helps each new student connect with peers, upperclassmen, and the institution as a whole.

-A First Year Student e-Mentor is a full-time undergraduate student who leads a group of approximately 15-25 new students throughout the first semester of their career at Wilkes University, beginning at summer Orientation and concluding at the end of the fall semester.
+A First Year Student e-Mentor is a full-time undergraduate student who leads a group of approximately 15-25 new students throughout the first semester of their career at Wilkes University, beginning at summer orientation and concluding at the end of the fall semester.

 Meet the rest of the e-Mentor team